bykof/bykof.github.com/docs/golang/golang-fundamentals/introduction.md

 }
 ```

-To build and run it, simply run: `go run main.py`
+To build and run it, simply run: `go run main.go`

 ## Playground